Liu Liangmo: Mass singing and resistance to Japan

 Two Japanese detectives appeared, and some of the audience seemed intimidated, but Liu merely said that the doors of the hall were open to all who had come to sing, and asked the detectives to join in singing "March of the Volunteers."
 Afterwards Liu explained to Epstein that if he had allowed the Japanese to intimidate him, the young men he hoped to train would have drifted away, but that if he had incited the crowd to throw the Japanese out, the movement would have been shut down.
 "You do not realize," he told Epstein, how important an instrument an easily learned song is."
 Many Chinese cannot read, but "the song carries resistance from mouth to mouth."

+Liu wrote about gender issues, and during the 1930s he contributed articles to leading women's magazines.

+On 7 July 1937, Liu was a witness to the Japanese attack on the Marco Polo Bridge.

-After the outbreak of the war with Japan in August 1937, Liu continued to work with the YMCA Soldier Relief Board to provide shelter and relief for wounded soldiers.
-For a while the United Front provided a truce between the Communist and Nationalist Parties, but by the summer of 1939, the United Front was breaking down.
-While the Communists were enthusiastic about music as a way to mobilize popular support, the Nationalists were suspicious that popular cultural activities were being manipulated to Communist advantage.
+After the outbreak of the Second Sino-Japanese War in August 1937, Liu continued to work with the YMCA Soldier Relief Board to provide shelter and relief for wounded soldiers.
+For a while the Second United Front provided a truce between the Chinese Communist Party (CCP) and Kuomintang (KMT), but by the summer of 1939, the united front was breaking down.
+While the CCP were enthusiastic about music as a way to mobilize popular support, the KMT was suspicious that popular cultural activities were being manipulated to CCP advantage.
 The Soldier Relief Board and Liu's team of relief workers were in Changsha, Hunan, when the local Nationalist military burned the town to prevent it from falling into the hands of an anticipated Japanese advance which never materialized.
-Liu’s group managed to save the YMCA building and to evacuate many of the wounded soldiers, but determined it would be safer to move on to Zhejiang.
+Liu's group managed to save the YMCA building and to evacuate many of the wounded soldiers, but determined it would be safer to move on to Zhejiang.

 In Zhejiang, Liu tried to keep good relations with local Nationalist government and army, but when Zhou Enlai visited him, the military police became suspicious and raided Liu's relief camp.
-The communist New Fourth Army invited him to join their cultural work, but Liu feared the political control that the move would have required.
+The CCP's New Fourth Army invited him to join their cultural work, but Liu feared the political control that the move would have required.
 Liu saw his Christian faith as more important than loyalty to either the GMD or the CCP.
 Liu set out for Shanghai to seek the support of Soong Ching-ling, the widow of Sun Yat-sen, who had become the protector of leftist cultural activities, but before he could reach her the Nationalist police put him under house arrest.
 Only the intervention of the American YMCA freed him.
 He soon left with his family for the United States and did not return to China for nearly ten years.